Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Introduction

 \section{Introduction}

-} \IEEEPARstart{G}{raph} Neural Networks (GNNs) have shown promising results in various graph-based applications, such as social networks \cite{fan2020graph, wang2017community}, knowledge bases \cite{lyu2022knowledge} and recommendation systems \cite{yu2021self, yu2020enhancing}.
-These approaches are based on the strong homophily assumption that nodes with similar properties are more likely to be linked together.
-Such an assumption of homophily is not always true for heterophilic graphs.
-Many real-world applications are heterophilic graphs, such as online transaction networks \cite{yang2019mining}, dating networks \cite{zhu2021graph} and molecular networks \cite{fout2017protein}, where nodes from different classes tend to make connections due to {opposites attract}.
-Recently, various GNNs have been proposed to deal with heterophilic graphs with different methods \cite{li2022graph, deng2019label, pei2020geom,zhu2020beyond,chen2020simple}, and these methods heavily rely on the i.i.d assumption that the training and testing data are independently drawn from an identical distribution.
-However, these methods are prone to unsatisfactory results when bias issue occurs due to distribution shifts, limiting their effectiveness.
+Graph Neural Networks (GNNs) have shown promising results in various graph-based applications.
+These approaches are based on the strong homogeneity assumption that nodes with similar properties are more likely to be linked together.
+Such an assumption of homophily is not always true for heterophilic and non-homophilous graphs.
+Many real-world applications are non-homophilous graphs, such as online transaction networks \cite{pandit2007fast}, dating networks \cite{zhu2021graph}, molecular networks \cite{zhu2020beyond}, where nodes from different classes tend to make connections due to {opposites attract}.
+Recently, various GNNs have been proposed to deal with non-homophilous graphs with different methods \cite{ pei2020geom,abu2019mixhop,zhu2020beyond,chen2020simple,chien2020adaptive,lim2021large, wang2017community}, and these methods heavily rely on the I.I.D assumption that the training and testing data are independently drawn from an identical distribution.
+However, these methods are prone to unsatisfactory results when biases occur due to distribution shifts, limiting their effectiveness.